rubo77/Goldkarpfen/README.md

 Press [h] to get an overview.

-NOTE: dash (and others) does not support "read -n 1" - Goldkarpfen will work, but you have to press [Return] a lot ;)
+*NOTE: dash (and others) does not support "read -n 1" - Goldkarpfen will work, but you have to press [Return] a lot ;)*

+### Everyday usage
+- press p to **create a new post**
+- press a to update your own stream in ./archives.
+This will **publish** your stream for others to download
+- press r and A check for **updates** and install with r and U
+- press r and w to check what's new in the streams you follow
+- press h for more features

 ### OPTIONAL: GOPHER instead of HTTP
 (dependency: geomyidae or alike)